Today, I will share a few yoga moves you can do before bed for relaxation.

 This works on the mobility throughout the spine but is more focused on the twisting or transverse plane.

 Perform one set of 3 reps on each side in a smooth, controlled movement with a good stop at the end position for 2 seconds with light intensity to properly execute these yoga moves.

 5. Seated Forward Fold Yoga Moves

 Sit on the floor with your legs crossed.
 Walk your fingers out, moving them forward, bending through the hips, and reaching out front.

 Seated Forward Fold

-This is a flexibility and mobility exercise for the spine, which works on loosening up the spine and stretching the outer parts of your trunk area.
+This flexibility and mobility exercise for the spine works on loosening up the spine and stretching the outer parts of your trunk area.

-Perform one set of 3 reps in a smooth, controlled movement with a good stop at the end for 2 to 3 seconds.
-The intensity is light and you should feel a stretch in the outer part of the trunk.
+Perform one set of 3 reps in a smooth yoga move while having controlled movement with a good stop at the end for 2 to 3 seconds.
+The intensity is light, and you should feel a stretch in the outer part of the trunk.

 Start in a kneeling position, sitting back on your heels.
-Move your hands forward, dropping your shoulders towards the mat, and relax.
+Move your hands, drop your shoulders towards the mat, and relax.

 This works to stretch the muscles in the outer part of the trunk and increase the mobility of the spine and shoulders.
 It also stretches the hips.

 Perform one set of 3 reps in a smooth, controlled movement with a good stop at the end position.
-Again, the intensity is light and you should feel a stretch in the shoulders and outer part of the trunk as well as improved movement in the shoulders and spine.
+Again, the intensity is light, and you should feel a stretch in the shoulders and outer part of the trunk and improved movement in the shoulders and spine.

-Those are the six yoga moves that you can do before bed to relax and improve your sleep.
+You can make those six yoga moves before bed to relax and improve sleep.

 Rick Kaselj, MS

-If you want to eliminate neck pain in just minutes without expensive appointments, treatments, drugs, or surgery, then click here to check out the Neck Pain Solved program!
+If you want to eliminate neck pain in just minutes without expensive appointments, treatments, drugs, or surgery, click here to check out the Neck Pain Solved program!